 This is the next level I believe copywriters should aspire to.
 If you write copy for a flat fee, you are no different than someone working in a job trading hours for dollars.
 Earning royalties is certainly a step above “for-fee” copywriting.

 And creating partnerships with clients is another step above that.

 (I'll come back to what this means in a moment.)

 Nevertheless, I hope this a goal for you, too.
 Obviously, it won't happen overnight.
 It took me 12 years before I landed my first commission-based client.
-It doesn't have to take that long, but it does get easier once you get better at marketing yourself.
+It doesn't have to take that long, but it does get easier once you get better — and better at marketing yourself.

 Third, I'm not just a copywriter.
 I write the copy for my own businesses, too.

 I own several businesses.
-Over a hundred, in fact.
-Many with my wife Sylvie Fortin.
-Some are tiny, insignificant websites selling products, mostly information, to highly targeted niches — products outside the “marketing,” “copywriting,” or “make money” industries.
+Some are tiny, insignificant websites selling products, mostly information, to highly targeted niches — products outside the “marketing,” “copywriting,” or “business” industries.

 But others are indeed larger and far more profitable.
-Granted, I also do sell products in the make-money arena.
+Granted, I also do sell products in the marketing arena.
 But it's just one niche of many.

 Fourth, I'm not sure why you seem to be confused about the idea of offering forums, seminars, and courses, outside of the service business.
 They were created to help people, many as the result of their requests and questions.
 Some are completely free, too.